Dean's Scholars Program

 Senior Fall Semester – Scholars take a 3-credit WID course where they analyze their data and write-up their research papers.
 Most fellowship applications will be due during this semester.

 Senior Spring Semester – Scholars will present their research at conferences, submit their revised papers to peer-reviewed journals, and finish any fellowship applications during this semester.
-Scholars can take an optional 1-credit course to support them in presenting and publishing their research.

 For a more detailed breakdown of the program schedule, please visit the Dean’s Scholars Curriculum page.